coleifer/huey/docs/django.rst

     type is suited for IO-heavy workloads.
 When using *greenlet* you can specify tens or hundreds of workers since they are extremely lightweight compared to threads/processes. *See note below on using gevent/greenlet*.

-``-qu``, ``--queue``
-    Indicate the huey queue you want to listen on.
-For example "-qu my-app".
-    You only need this option if you configured several huey instances in your settings.

 .. note::
     Due to a conflict with Django's base option list, the "verbose" option is